 Sixty percent of college gamblers surveyed say they have used some else’s ID and/or account to gamble because they were underage.

-Seventeen percent of college students have used financial aid and/or student loan money to gamble.
+Twenty-one percent of college students have used financial aid and/or student loan money to gamble.
 Sixty-one percent of student gamblers who receive financial aid also agree with the statement, “Receiving financial aid allows me to spend more on gambling.”

 Additionally, 31% of student gamblers have used money from their parents to gamble and 31% have also used credit cards to gamble.